 And even then, even if you get out of the hospital without being sabotaged, what happens after?
 What happens when you go to a pediatrician and they tell you formula fed babies sleep better, and your mother who's there with you says "See, I told you so!"?
 What happens when you get thrush or mastitis, and can't get proper treatment, and you're in massive amounts of pain or dying of chills and fever, and someone with an RN or MD after their name tells you to stop torturing yourself and wean?
 Or your baby has a tongue tie or arched palate, and nobody knows how to deal with it, and so every single feed rips your nipples up?

 It's not reasonable to expect most mothers to have that level of knowledge and dedication to resist the "formula is just as good/formula is fine/most kids are formula fed and end up okay" spiel, especially a first timer (I was pretty educated for a first timer, and I wouldn't have known what to do in my situation if it had come up then.)
 And this was at a BABY FRIENDLY hospital, the best one in my state for lactation support, where a ton of the nurses were IBCLCs (not the one that bullied me, thankfully) and the pediatricians were very educated about breastfeeding.
 Yes, it can be done, obviously- I did it and dozens of the rest of us do it every day.
-But there's no reason for it to be this hard, for any of us, but especially not for a new mother who is scared, tired, and sad, and people just say, "Well, it sucks your boobs don't work, that happens sometimes!"
-I completely agree with the author that NO ONE WOULD EVER tell a man, "Well, sucks your penis doesn't work anymore, that happens when you get older."
+But there's no reason for it to be this hard, for any of us, but especially not for a new mother who is scared, tired, and sad, and people just say, "Well, it's too bad your boobs don't work, that happens sometimes!"
+I completely agree with the author that no one would ever dare tell a man, "Well, shame your penis doesn't work anymore, that happens when you get older."
 Which is actually physiologically normal!

 IBCLC education needs more grants and more support from the government--if they save one mom a month from having to use formula, that saves everybody healthcare dollars because her baby will be healthier, it saves money for WIC, and it helps a mom get back into the workforce without tanking the nursing relationship.
 It needs to be PAID FOR BY INSURANCE.
-(I am still fucking incensed that circumcision has this huge push by the AAP but we can't get their support for IBCLC coverage--THANKS ASSHOLES.
-GLAD TO SEE YOU'RE SO INTERESTED IN INFANT WELFARE.)
+(I am still incensed that circumcision has this huge push by the AAP but we can't get their support for IBCLC coverage--THANKS.
+Glad to see you're so interested in infant welfare.)
 We need better postpartum care--a single checkup at two and six weeks is not enough.
 Home visits need to be covered.
 Support services like housecleaning and childcare for older children need to be more available to all women, not just the ones that can afford a postpartum doula or a housekeeper.
 I do think the IBCLC model works, and I'd like to see a model for them becoming more like the midwifery model, where you've got your direct-entry LCs that can handle your average breastfeeding relationship and prenatal education, then you've got your IBCLC that handles the trickier stuff, and I would like to see a rank like a CNM, where they could diagnose and prescribe on their own.